So you wish to dip your toe in the big adventure that is soap making. You’re ready? This is your first step!

 I try to use only natural dyes.
 Many of these products can be found in the kitchen: cinnamon, sweet pepper, paprika, turmeric, spinach, carrot, pumpkin …

 To better control colors, or to obtain tones less common in nature, I also use micas, which are considered natural dyes, despite being minerals.
-Or cosmetic clays, here are the ones I use the most: french green clay, kaolin pink clay or kaolin white clay, but there are also others like Ghassoul/Rhassoul clay, a Moroccan red clay and white Bentonite clay.
+Or cosmetic clays, here are the ones I use the most: french green clay, kaolin pink clay or kaolin white clay, but there are also others like Ghassoul/Rhassoul clay, a Moroccan red clay.

 Clays are not also good as natural colorants, but they also help absorb the water (good for olive oil soaps) and they are scent ‘fixers’.

 Herbs and flowers (optional)

 They are only for decoration or exfoliation purposes, as their herbal properties usually do not survive saponification, and must always be added dried, in puree, or ground into powder.
 Something I learned from my experience was not to use large pieces of fresh herbs and flowers: they become brown, rotten and ugly (ugh!).

 Many flower petals, even when dried, turn brown and make the soap look… unpleasant.
 Having “pieces of soft matter” coming out of the soap and falling into the bathtub during the bath may also not be desirable for many.
 So, you actually can skip completely adding herbs, it’s totally a matter of personal taste.